A woman killed in a Bodega car crash Wednesday night was identified Thursday as a 42-year-old Petaluma resident, according to the CHP.

 Her 2002 Mercedes C320 wagon crossed Highway 1 and smashed head on into a dirt embankment.
 The car rolled onto its side and the engine caught fire.

-Johnson’s fiance was travelling behind her but didn’t see the crash occur, said the CHP.
+Johnson's close friend was travelling behind her but didn't see the crash occur, said the CHP.

 He and another man who stopped to help rolled the sedan onto its wheels.

 The men tried to douse the flames with dirt.
 They also attempted to open the jammed doors but couldn't get to the woman.

 A Bodega Bay fire engine was first to the crash and arrived at 8:28 p.m., according to Redcom fire dispatch records.